 - Where do you want to take your career?

 - What are your personal career objectives?

-For example, when I worked in a corporate bank in the City, our ambitious employees were particularly good at networking internally.
-They would be very comfortable approaching directors and heads of department to meet and discuss what they had to do to be considered in the future for that business area.
+For example, when I worked in a Corporate Bank in the City, our ambitious employees were particularly good at networking internally.
+They would be very comfortable approaching Directors and Heads of Departments to meet and discuss what they had to do to be considered in the future for that business area.